andreig/andreig.github.io/index.md

 > - Established continuous team communication and monitoring, weekly one on one meetings,
 >  periodic evaluations, re-alignments, trainings.
 > - Kicked off the automation (Ansible) & CI/CD (GoCD) infrastructure.
-> - Coordinated a co-location move from London, UK to a fully remote hands set up co-location facility in Amsterdam, NL.
+> - Coordinated two co-location moves: from New York, US to a different co-location provider in New Jersey, US and
-> - Coordinated a co-location move from New York, US to a different co-location provider in New Jersey, US.
+>  from London, UK to a fully, remote hands set up co-location facility in Amsterdam, NL.

 **Java Developer**